mosip/id-repository/id-repository/id-repository-credentials-feeder/README.md

 ## id-repository-credentials-feeder

-Credentials Feeder Job is a one-time job which is run to populate salts to be used to hash and encrypt data.
-This generic job takes below details as input and generates and populates salts in the given schema and table.
+Credentials Feeder Job is a one-time job which is run to request credentials for the specified list of partners.
+The partner list is specified as VM argument as comma seperated partner IDs.

 id-repository-credentials-feeder will take mosip_idrepo DB configurations from ID Repository properties file.